Molly Seeligson Named New Director of UT Dallas’ Eugene McDermott Scholars Program

 Molly Seeligson, who has an extensive and distinguished career in education, has been named the new director of the Eugene McDermott Scholars Program at The University of Texas at Dallas.

-Seeligson will replace will replace Dr. Charles Leonard, who is leaving UT Dallas for a post at Southern Illinois University in Carbondale.
+Seeligson will replace Dr. Charles Leonard, who is leaving UT Dallas for a post at Southern Illinois University in Carbondale.
 Leonard helped to found the innovative scholarship offering and has lead the program since its inception.

 The McDermott Scholars Program, established at UT Dallas in 2000, provides full scholarships and unique cultural and civic opportunities to academically talented high school students.
 As scholars, students have all of their educational expenses — including travel, housing and books — covered for four years and participate in a wide variety of artistic and educational experiences.